typeorm/typeorm/docs/faq.md

     Note, to make command line tools work, you must create an ormconfig.json file.

 Schema sync is extremely fast.
-If you are considering the disable synchronize option during development because of performance issues, first check how fast it is.
+If you are considering to disable synchronize option during development because of performance issues, first check how fast it is.

 ## How do I change a column name in the database?